Affirmative action for white people? Legacy college admissions come under renewed scrutiny

 For critics of legacy admissions, the renewed debate over fairness in admissions has offered a chance to swing public sentiment behind their cause.

-As colleges across the U.S. pledge their commitment to diversity following the court’s ruling, activists have a simple response: prove it.
+As colleges across the United States pledge their commitment to diversity following the court’s ruling, activists have a simple response: prove it.
 If schools want to enroll more Black, Hispanic and Indigenous students, activists say, removing legacy preferences would be an easy first step.

 “Now more than ever, there’s no justification for allowing this process to continue,” said Viet Nguyen, a graduate of Brown and Harvard who leads Ed Mobilizer, a nonprofit that has fought legacy preferences since 2018.
 “No other country in the world does legacy preferences.
 Now is a chance to catch up with the rest of the world.”